-Written By: Erin Jones
+By Erin Jones

-One of the most important reasons to begin creating your adoption plan now is so you can start thinking about any preferences you may have related to your child’s adoption.
-Adoption-related preferences vary depending upon each birth mother, since no two are alike.
+One reason to create your adoption plan now is so you can start thinking about any preferences you may have.
+Adoption-related preferences vary greatly depending on each birth mother.
+Remember that no two birth mothers or adoption journeys are alike.
 Some common adoption-related preferences include the following:

-If you haven’t already committed to placing your child for adoption but are strongly considering it, Adoption Choices of Florida encourages you to start thinking about your adoption plan now.
-It’s normal to feel embarrassed or even a little guilty about starting your child’s adoption plan before you’ve fully committed to adoption, but remember, you can always change your mind.
+If you have not already committed to placing your child for adoption but are strongly considering it, Adoption Choices of Florida encourages you to start thinking about your adoption plan now.
+It’s very normal to feel embarrassed or even a little guilty about starting your child’s plan before you’ve fully committed to adoption, but remember, you can always change your mind.
 Getting a headstart on an adoption plan for your child is a wonderful way to begin considering your child’s life and the kind of future you want him or her to have.
-So, whether you’ve committed to placing your child for adoption or not, know that it’s never too late to start considering what’s in your child’s best interest!
+So, whether you’ve fully committed to placing your child for adoption or not, know that it’s never too late to start considering what’s in your child’s best interest!